Creating a Personal Access Token

 Step 4 — Paste it into the onboarding wizard

-1. Return to the ADO Pilot onboarding wizard at the Connect to Azure DevOps step.
+- Return to the ADO Pilot onboarding wizard at the Connect to Azure DevOps step and click Personal Access Token.

-3. Paste the token into the Paste your PAT here field.
+- Paste the token into the Paste your token field (sub-step 3) — its placeholder reads Paste your PAT here until you do.

-If the token is valid and the wizard can read your projects, it advances to Step 3 of 5 — Your first review.
-The wizard validates Code (Read) at this step by listing your projects; missing-scope errors for the other three scopes (Code Status, Pull Request Threads, Service Hooks) surface when service hooks are provisioned in the next step.
+If the token is valid and the wizard can read your projects, it advances to Step 3 of 5 — titled Your first review if you pasted a PR URL, or Configure repositories if you chose Skip for now.
+The wizard validates Code (Read) at this step by listing your projects; missing-scope errors for the other scopes (Code Status, Pull Request Threads) don't surface until ADO Pilot runs your first review and tries to post the status check and inline comments.

 What to do if validation fails

-The wizard shows a specific error for each common failure:
+The wizard shows the specific scope validation error returned by Azure DevOps for each common failure:

-• Your PAT is missing the "..." scope.
+https://dev.azure.com/<org>.
+If it doesn't, you'll see a "couldn't find an Azure DevOps organization with that name" error and a persistent "Fix organization name →" banner.
+Correct the org slug (the segment right afterdev.azure.com/— not a project or repo name) and click Connect & Continue again.
+Seeorg_not_found. - Scope validation error.
 The token does not have one of the required scopes.
-This error can appear at validation (for Code (Read)) or later when the wizard provisions service hooks (for Code Status, Pull Request Threads, or Service Hooks).
-Delete the token in Azure DevOps and create a new one with all four scopes checked — see Required PAT scopes.
+This error can appear at validation (for Code) or later, when ADO Pilot runs your first review and tries to post the status check or inline comments (for Code Status or Pull Request Threads).
+Delete the token in Azure DevOps and create a new one with all required scopes checked — see Required PAT scopes.

-• Internal error: discovery state missing.
+- Internal error: discovery state missing.
 Please retry validation.
 A transient backend hiccup.
 Click Connect & Continue again.
-If it persists, contact support.
+If it persists, open a support request.

 For more help, see PAT scope errors.